jwoos/sequelize_sessionstore/README.md

 	- Specifying a model allows relational mappings to other databases and inclusion of other fields
 3. `extras`: A function to add data for columns that are not required
 	- the function will take an argument of an empty object, add your data with the column name being the key and the value being the value
+4. `expiration`: An object for configuring expiration
+	- `interval`: millisecond interval for when sessions should be pruned
+		- set to false or 0 to disable prune job
+		- call `cleanExpired()` manually to clean expired sessions if you disable interval cleaning
+	- `life`: millisecond lifetime of a session
+		- a session only decays if not accessed

 If a sequelize instance is not passed in, an error will be thrown.
 If you do not pass it a model, one will be created and available for you to access using the SequelizeSessionStore instance.
 ```sql